ibm-cloud-docs/Cloudant/guides/disaster-recovery-and-backup.md

 {{site.data.keyword.cloudant_short_notm}} provides you with supported tools that help you to create your own high availability and disaster recovery capabilities.

+The IBM Cloud Service has Business Continuity plans in place to provide for the recovery of the Cloud Service within hours in the event of a disaster.

+You are responsible for your own data backup, and associated recovery of your content.

 This document provides an overview of the automatic capabilities and supported tools that are offered by {{site.data.keyword.cloudant_short_notm}}.

 ## Types and levels of protection